Constrained D-optimal Design for Paid Research Study: Another example of trauma clinical study

 with $n=600$.
 In other words, we reduce the number of available severe cases to $210$.
-We derive allocations for different samplers as for Example~\ref{ex:trauma}, which are listed in Table ~\ref{tab:trauma_modified_allocation}.
+We derive allocations for different samplers as for Example~8, which are listed in Table ~\ref{tab:trauma_modified_allocation}.
 Note that the constraint $n(w_5+w_6+w_7+w_8) \leq 210$ is attained in both locally D-optimal and EW D-optimal allocations.
-It should also be noted that among the $B=1,000$ bootstrapped samples only $807$ fitted parameter vectors, in this case, are feasible.
-The quantiles of relative efficiencies of sampler allocations with respect to $807$ locally D-optimal allocations are listed in Table~\ref{tab:eff_trauma_modified}, which shows again that the EW D-optimal sampler is highly efficient and much more efficient than the proportionally and uniformly stratified samplers. {$\Box$} }\end{example}
+It should also be noted that among the $B=1,000$ bootstrapped samples only $807$ fitted parameter vectors by SAS, in this case, are feasible.
+The quantiles of relative efficiencies of sampler allocations with respect to $807$ locally D-optimal allocations are listed in Table~\ref{tab:eff_trauma_modified}, which shows again that the EW D-optimal sampler is highly efficient with respect to the locally D-optimal allocations and much more efficient than the proportionally stratified and uniformly stratified samplers. {$\Box$} }\end{example}

-\subsection{Proofs}
+\section{Proofs}